SUCCESS IS

 Phlebotomy Prerequisite

-Applications are accepted from September 1st through the first "critical deadline" of April 25.
+Applications are accepted from February 2 through April 10, 2026.
 At that time, all applications will be reviewed, evaluated and ranked according to a Points system.
 Students will then be contacted by program officials and given further instructions.
 If an insufficient number of qualified candidates have applied to the program, applications will continue to be accepted until all spaces in the program have been filled for the following Fall semester.

 Required Meeting:

 All applications are required to attend an Application Process Meeting.
-These will be held in the West Campus Lecture Hall.
+These will be held in the West Campus Simulation Center Auditorium.
 Students do not need to reserve a spot and will sign in upon arrival.
-Zoom meetings are reserved for those residing outside of Amarillo.
-Please see below for dates and times
+Zoom meetings are reserved for those residing outside of Amarillo

-Complete information can be found on the Health Sciences Application Process page.
+Dates, times and additional information for the meetings can be found on the Health Sciences Application Process page.

 Selection Timetable